 Some pets will endure any sort of hat, cape or tutu you put on them.
 Others?
 Not so much.
-If your pet’s not feeling the love for his or her costume, don’t force it.
+If your pet’s not feeling the love for their costume, don’t force it.

-If your cat is cooperative, make sure the costume doesn’t restrict his or her movement, cover your cat’s eyes or leave your cat with no opening to go potty.
+If your cat is cooperative, make sure the costume doesn’t restrict their movement, cover their eyes or leave them with no opening to go potty.
 Avoid costumes with sequins or pieces that can be chewed off and swallowed.
-Never leave a pet unsupervised while he or she is in costume.
+Never leave a pet unsupervised while they are in costume.
 It’s better to remove it after you’ve taken photos to prevent your pet from overheating.

-Want to take your dog on the trick-or-treating rounds with you?
-Make sure your cat is visible to cars, pedestrians and little goblins.
+Want to take your pet on the trick-or-treating rounds with you?
+Make sure your cat or dog is visible to cars, pedestrians and little goblins.

 Full trick-or-treat bags and bowls brimming with sweets can tempt even the most well-behaved pet.
 But chocolates and sugar-free gum with xylitol can be toxic, especially for dogs.
 And overindulging in rich foods can lead to vomiting, diarrhea and painful pancreatitis.
 So keep the goodies out of your pet’s reach.

 With all the commotion at your front door, it’s easy for a pet to slip outside and get lost.
 Make sure your pets are wearing current ID tags and have a microchip, which is a permanent form of identification, in case a pet gives you the slip.